nefarious-kitsune/aow-event-proposal/suggestions-troops.md

 Ideas on game improvement from players of Art of War:Legion.

-## More varieties of 4-star epic troops in 120k pack
+## ❌More varieties of 4-star epic troops in 120k pack

 [Suggestion by T-34#7915](https://discord.com/channels/658594298983350293/659077000027308104/915238790409388122)
 > 4* troops of 120K Card draw...